 Kansas City: Boulevard Brewing Company

-In the true spirit of the state, Kansas City offers a number of free attractions to give you holistic travel experience.
+In the true spirit of the state, there are numbers of free and cheap things to do in Kansas and attractions to give you a holistic travel experience.
 Some of the popular attractions include the free 40-minute tour held every Wednesday at the Boulevard Brewing Company and the breathtaking fountains.
 Other free places of interest include Deanna Rose Children’s Farmstead, City Market, Bruce R. Watkins Cultural Heritage Center, KC Streetcar rides.
 If you want to take road trips from Kansas City, check out the best Kansas road trips.

 Branson: Table Rock Lake & the Ozark Mountains

 Like St. Louis and Kansas City, Branson, Missouri is home to some of the most interesting attractions including the Table Rock Lake and the Ozark mountains.
 For a small fee, tourists can learn more about the rich Ozark history at the Ralph Foster Museum located in the picturesque campus of the College of Ozarks.
 The Moon Shine beach is another one of the many cheap things to do in Missouri with kids.
 Located on the shores of Table Rock Lake, this beach is the perfect excuse to spend a lazy summer day swimming and enjoying a lovely sunset with your loved ones.

 While cities are where all the fun happens, it can become difficult to find cheap hotel accommodation during holiday season.
 As a result, more and more tourists are vying for vacation rentals that allow them the flexibility to cook their own food and save instead of eating every meal at a restaurant.